slviajero/tinybasic/examples/00tutorial/README.md

 - Fibonacci: fibo.bas - print the Golden ration on an Integer BASIC
 - Clock: clock.bas - shows time and date and on Arduinos also the temperature
 - Serial1: serial1.bas - read from and write to the second serial port
+- Mandel: mandel.bas - text graphics of the Mandelbrot set

 ### Dartmouth extension